difflab-ucalgary/Meps-Optimizer/README.md

 ## Instructions for Use
 - The tool needs absolute physical dimensions for generating sensors that are tailored for individual body dimensions.
 Hence the canvas has been designed keeping in mind the absolute human forearm dimensions.

 - The browser window needs to be set to around 50-75% zoom levels to ensure that all the panels and the SVG canvas are appropriately rendered without overlaps.

+- The results of the Optimizer are presented visually on the main SVG canvas.
+However, if more details are required, the detailed results of the layout with quality for individual muscles is printed on the console which can be accessed through the "Developer Tools" of browsers.

 ## Sample Walkthrough
 For creating an optimized sensor, the following steps need to followed: